madeofpendletonwool/PinePods/completed_todos.md

 - [x] Manually adjust tags for podcast in podcast settings
 - [x] Dynamically refresh tags on ep-layout when adding and removing them
-- [] Fixed documentation so backend variables work with new docker standards
 - [x] Removed see more button from the episodes_layout, queue, and downloads page
 - [x] Added a People page so that you can see other episodes and podcasts a particular person has been on
 - [x] Speed up people page loading (happens in async now)